 - 1 bay leaf

-- 2 pound chuck roast, cut into chunks
+- 2 lb boneless, beef chuck roast cut into chunks

 - In the crock of a large slow cooker, combine the chipotles, vinegar, lime juice, garlic, oregano, cumin, salt, pepper, and bay leaf.
 Stir well to combine.

 - In a large heavy skillet, heat the oil until shimmering.
-Add half the beef chunks and brown on all sides.
-Transfer the browned meat chunks as well as the other half of meat chunks to the slow cooker.
+Add the beef chunks, working in batches and brown on all sides.
+As they are browned, transfer the meat chunks to the slow cooker.

 - Cook the onion in the drippings until translucent, about 5 minutes.
 Transfer to the crock.

 - Stir gently to combine the beef chunks, onions, and sauce.
-Secure the lid and cook for 6 to 8 hours or until the meat falls apart easily.
+Secure the lid and cook for 6 to 8 hours on LOW or 4 to 6 hours on HIGH.
+The meat should fall apart easily.
 Shred the meat to your preferred texture.
 Serve in tacos, burritos, lettuce wraps, and bowls.